-Next amphorae and barrels of the antiquity Containers used for the storage and transport of wine until the late Middle Ages.
-They were made from goatskin, cow or pigskin (peeled animal skin with hair or fur).
-The picture on the left shows a Silen (figure from the Greek mythology, similar to a satyrs ) with a wine hose around 340 to 320 v.
-Chr.
+Next amphorae and barrels of the antiquity Containers used for storing and transporting wine until the late Middle Ages.
+They were made from goat, cow or pork hide (stripped animal skin with hair or fur).
+The picture on the left shows a Silenus (figure from Greek mythology, similar to one satyrs ) with a wine tube from 340 to 320 BC.
 BC (under his right forearm).
-The Indian Bible In the Gospel of Matthew (9.16 to 9.17) known Jesus saying "of the new wine in old hoses" refers to the so-called leather containers.
-In ancient Rome, these were called Culleus designated.
-In some southern countries such containers are for above all simple or rustic Wines still in use; in Spain they will Cuero called.
-In the picture right a wine hose made of goat skin from the present time after historical model.
+The Indian Bible in the Gospel of Matthew (9.16 to 9.17) known Jesus saying "of new wine in old bottles" refers to the leather containers of this type.
+In ancient Rome these were called Culleus designated.
+In some southern countries, such containers are mainly for simple or rustic Wines still in use; in Spain they will Cuero called.
+In the picture on the right, a wine tube made of goat skin from the present day based on a historical model.